JasonHershey/ConversionTest/Guidance/GetMaterials.md

 7. Movethese files to a new location to avoid accidentally attempting to add them to the repo as part of a __Pull request__.

-> To avoid the Execution Policy Chanage prompt, you can change the [Set-ExecutionPolicy](https://technet.microsoft.com/en-us/library/ee176961.aspx) setting in Windows PowerShell to execute scripts without restriction.
+> **Note** To avoid the **Execution Policy Change** prompt, you can change the [Set-ExecutionPolicy](https://technet.microsoft.com/en-us/library/ee176961.aspx) setting in Windows PowerShell to execute scripts without restriction.
 After changing the ExecutionPolicy property, scripts that you run have the power to make  disruptive things to your computer.

 #### To print the lab files
  - Open the lab files in Microsoft Word to print them.